Consortium to Combat Substance Abuse: Community Fellows Program

 - Describe potential opportunities for developing or enhancing practices, programs, policies, etc. that address the targeted community need/concern.

 - Describe the community organization(s) that will be the focus of collaboration, including the candidate’s past involvement with those organizations.

-- Explain how the Fellowship will play a significant role in advancing the Fellow’s research program and its ultimate impact on combating substance abuse.
+- Explain how the Fellowship will play a significant role in advancing the Fellow’s research program and its ultimate impact on combating substance misuse and abuse.

-- Describe potential funding opportunities (e.g. federal or state agency, local business, private foundations) that could be targeted toward sustaining new community practices, programs, policies, etc.
+- Describe potential funding opportunities (e.g. federal or state agencies, local businesses, and/or private foundations) that could be targeted toward sustaining new community practices, programs, policies, etc.

-- Prospective Fellows can apply for up to $5,000 to undertake the Activity Plan.
-Please provide a budget and justification for funds required to carry out the activities described in 3, above and list any in-kind support or matching funds.
+Prospective Fellows can apply for up to $5,000 to undertake the Activity Plan.
+Please provide a detailed budget and justification for funds required to carry out the activities described in #3 above, and list any in-kind support or matching funds.